Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Introduction

 \section{Introduction}

 Optimization problems that arise in applications often rely on parameter values that are unknown at the time when the problems are solved.
-A risk therefore exists that if the actual parameter values deviate from the estimated ones, the optimized solution can be suboptimal or even infeasible.
-It is also common that the performance of the optimized solution is judged by multiple objectives that are in conflict, such as quality versus cost.
+A risk therefore exists that if the actual parameter values deviate from the estimated ones, an optimized solution can be suboptimal or even infeasible.
+It is also common that the performance of the solutions is judged by multiple objectives that are in conflict, such as quality versus cost.
 This situation calls for a prioritization of the objectives, which can be difficult to articulate into a precise mathematical function prior to the procurement of knowledge about the possible solutions to the problem.

 In this paper, we address the twin difficulties of uncertainty in problem data and uncertainty in one's preferences by combining robust and multiobjective optimization.
-Robust optimization finds solutions that perform well also under perturbed parameter values by conditioning the optimization on the worst case realization of the uncertainty within some uncertainty set, see, e.g., Ben-Tal et al.~\cite{ben-tal09}.
-The goal in multiobjective optimization is generally to find the \emph{Pareto efficient} (or simply \emph{efficient}) solutions, meaning the feasible solutions such that no objective can be improved without a sacrifice in one of the others, see, e.g., Miettinen~\cite{miettinen99}.
+Robust optimization finds solutions that perform well also under perturbed parameter values.
+Different robustness concepts deem different solutions to be robust optimal.
+In this paper, we consider \emph{minimax robustness}, in which the optimization is conditioned on the worst case realization of the uncertainty within some uncertainty set, see, e.g.,~\citet{ben-tal09}.
+The goal in multiobjective optimization is generally to find the \emph{Pareto efficient} (or simply \emph{efficient}) solutions, meaning the feasible solutions such that no objective can be improved without a sacrifice in one of the others, see, e.g.,~\citet{miettinen99} and~\citet{ehrgott05}.
 A representation of the efficient solutions facilitates decision making in the sense that it enables the decision maker to explore the possible tradeoffs between the objectives before deciding how they should be prioritized.